duckduckgo/zeroclickinfo-fathead/share/fathead/cppreference_doc/README.md

 fetch.sh downloads and untars a snapshot of the website, which is available at http://en.cppreference.com/w/Cppreference:Archives.
 A new snapshot is released periodically.
-The script needs to be for the new location of the snapshot.
+The location of the newest archive that is tested for DuckDuckGo is upload.cppreference.com/w/Cppreference:DDG-link?action=raw.

 Dependencies
 ------------